 Early Origins of the Gazeley family

 The surname Gazeley was first found in Suffolk at Gazeley, a village and civil parish in the Forest Heath district that dates back to 1219.
 It was originally listed as Gaysleand which literally meant "woodland clearing of a man called Gaegi," having derived from the Old English personal name + "leah."

 One of the first records of the surname was in the 13th century when Alexander de Gaseley was listed in the Hundredorum Rolls of 1275.
 The same source lists Andrew de Gasele in Norfolk.

 Early History of the Gazeley family

-Another 99 words (7 lines of text) covering the years 1326, 1630, 1669, 1825 and 1898 are included under the topic Early Gazeley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gazeley research.
+Another 50 words (4 lines of text) covering the years 1326, 1630, 1669, 1762, 1839, 1824 and 1824 are included under the topic Early Gazeley History in all our PDF Extended History products and printed products wherever possible.

 Gazeley Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Gazeley include Gazeley, Gazely, Gaselee, Gaselea, Gaysley, Geysley, Gesley, Gezley, Gayslee, Gazelee and many more.

 Early Notables of the Gazeley family (pre 1700)